bogdicatana/Image-Gallery-Website/README.md

 # Image Gallery Website

 An interactive image gallery website with smooth animations.
-Features a horizontal sliding gallery with image expansion and grid view capabilities as well as a lua script to let the user.
+Features a horizontal sliding gallery with image expansion and grid view capabilities as well as a lua script to let the user load their own images into it.

 ## Features